Bendern: History

-During the Swabian war, the village was burned down by the Swiss.
+The name is of Celtic origin.
+The place was first mentioned in 1045 as Beneduro.
+During the Swabian War, the village was burned down by the Swiss.
 1538–1636 Bendern hosted the Premonstratensians of St Luzi Abby in Chur, that fled the Reformation.
 The church hill of Bendern is an important place for the history of the country.
 On March 16, 1699, the men from Liechtenstein's lowlands pledged allegiance to the Prince of Liechtenstein on the church hill, after Lordship of Schellenberg was bought by the Prince of Liechtenstein.
 The Bendern fountain was created to commemorate this.

 Over the years, important excavations have taken place.
 The history of the church can be traced back to Carolingian-Ottonian and Roman times.
 Older traces of settlement in the form of ceramics go back to prehistoric times.

 The baroque velum quadragesimale from the local church house Mariä Himmelfahrt, known as the Benderner Fastentuch in German is nowaday one of the treasures in the National Museum in Vaduz, the church possesses a copy.